 The City immediately cuts down and buries all infected wood from elm trees at the landfill.
 We also prune deadwood from City elm trees and remove hazardous trees after the pruning ban is lifted on August 31 each year.

 Dutch elm disease can spread easily because trees are often planted close together.
 Under the ground and through tree roots is one way the disease begins to spread.
 The roots of trees closely planted together begin to graft and act as one giant root system.
 To stop the fungus from spreading underground, we inject neighbouring trees with a fungicide called Eertavas.
-This is a new innovative approach we are using to control the disease in more environmentally friendly way.
+This is a new innovative approach we are using to control the disease in a more environmentally friendly way.

 In the past, we would spray the bottom of elm trees with chlorpyrifos, an insecticide to control the beetles as carriers of the disease.
 Now we focus more directly on the disease itself by targeting the fungus on the inside of the tree and its root system, not on the carrier insect.